 In-Law En Suite

-With in-laws moving in with the family in Fairfax, Virginia, Moss Building and Design was tasked with creating a luxurious master bath that was part of a separate suite which also includes a bedroom, kitchen, and living space.
+With in-laws moving in with the family in Fairfax, Virginia, Moss Building and Design was tasked with creating a luxurious primary bath that was part of a separate suite which also includes a bedroom, kitchen, and living space.
 The owners decided to repurpose furniture and accessories to create an area that reflects the tastes of their senior family members.Continue to 20 of 32 below.

 20 of 32